PavanRangani/docs/docs/prd/philanthropy/export.md

 Allows to download various reports

-On click of [Export Button](https://drive.google.com/file/d/1qspIbLBQ2EWBeJ17tPhvx4vdr5AdCP_r/view) opens dialog
+On click of [Export Button](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScRkv6XLzVsE91P-HCBSaGtU) opens dialog

 Dialog shows various report names

 Based on the type of report it shows filter criteria and `DOWNLOAD` button

+Export button is available only in Organization and Payment tab.

 ### Grant Maker Status